bergur/pg-parameterize/README.md

 This can be helpful if you're creating your sql string dynamically

-pg-paramterize reads ? in  your string and replaces them with correct numerical paramters ($1, $2, etc)
+pg-paramterize finds ? in  your string and replaces them with correct numerical paramters ($1, $2, etc)

 ## Example
 ```javascript